iobruno/data-engineering-zoomcamp/module4-analytics-engineering/redshift/README.md

 ![License](https://img.shields.io/badge/license-CC--BY--SA--4.0-31393F?style=flat&logo=creativecommons&logoColor=black&labelColor=white)

-This project focuses on creating dbt models using the NY Taxi Tripdata Datasets in RedShift.
+This project is meant for experimenting with `dbt` and the `dbt-redshift` adapter for Analytics, using [NYC TLC Trip Record](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) dataset as the datasource, with Kimball dimensional modeling technique.

 **IMPORTANT NOTE**: To access `awsdatacatalog` from RedShift, IAM auth method is required.
 It also explicitly needs USAGE grants that DB, therefore, on Redshift Query Editor, run:
 ```sql